defencedigital/moduk-service-manual/src/technology/design-and-build-new-technology.md

 ## Apply the principles in Defence

-For guidance on how to apply these principles in Defence, you need to:
+For guidance on how to apply these principles in Defence, you need access to a MOD device.

-1. Use a MOD device
-2. Search for 'Defence Technology Principles'
+On your MOD device, search for 'Defence Technology Principles'.

 You should also check you are following the [GOV.UK Technology Code of Practice](https://www.gov.uk/guidance/the-technology-code-of-practice).
 It is an agreed standard used across UK Government.